ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

         />);
     }, this);

+A `TodoItem` has four attributes:

-* The `key` attribute should be unique and is required by React for components in an array.
+* A unique `key` attribute should be present on components that are stored in an array.

+* The `modelRef` attribute should be a `Ref` to the current task in the list.
-* For the `modelRef` attribute we use a special method on the `Ref` for references on collections.
+To get that ref we use a special method for references to collections.
-The `appendIndex` method is similar to `appendPath`, except that it is available only for collections.
+The `appendIndex` method is a bit like `appendPath`.
-It is similar to constructing a path like `model.tasks[i]`, where `model.tasks` is our `tasksRef` and `i` is the number that get passed to `appendIndex`.
+It does the same as constructing a path like `model.tasks[i]`, where `model.tasks` is our `tasksRef` and `i` is the number that get passed to `appendIndex`.

-* The `model` is an entry in the array and represents a single todo item.
+* The `model` contains the state of a single todo item.

 * The `onDestroy` callback is another method in `TodoApp` that we need to implement.
 Note that we call `bind` on it.
-This binds the current index to the function, so that the context is set to `this` and the first call parameter is the index of the todo.
+`bind` returns a new function.
+The first parameter of `bind` sets what `this` will be inside the new function.
+All following parameters will be prepended to its argument list.
+This has the effect that each `TodoItem` gets its own `destroy` function, that will always be invoked with the correct index as its first parameter.
-Alternatively we could set the current index as an attribute to the component and pass it to `onDestroy` ourselves when we invoke it.
+Alternatively we could set the current index as an attribute and pass it to `onDestroy` ourselves when we invoke it.

-For the sake of completeness, here are the outlines of the two callback functions.
+For completeness here are the outlines of the two callback functions.
-Note the `i` parameter on `destroy`:
+Note the `i` parameter of `destroy` that we just bound in the map callback.

     :::js
     destroy: function (i) {